Opel’s small, curvaceous concept dazzled the crowds at Frankfurt in 1965 and paved the way for the production GT

 The curvature of the roof was made more pronounced, and bumpers and lights and venting were changed to conform to both European and American specifications.

-The production GT would debut in 1968, the same year as the third generation Corvette.
+The production GT debuted in 1968, the same year as the third generation Corvette.

 The GT is often called the baby Corvette, and it is assumed that the Opel copied the styling of the American car.
 But both emerged from bubbling cauldron of amazing sports car ideas that came out of GM’s design studios in the early 1960s.
 There is much Corvair Monza and Pontiac Banshee in both of their designs.